-If the status LED doesn't light green, check the polarity of the batteries.
+If the status LED doesn't light green on the transmitter, check the polarity of the batteries.
 Check rechargeable batteries for a full charge.
-If you see any other flashing signal from the LED, refer to the chart on page 17 to identify the code.
+If you see any other flashing signal from the LED, refer to the chart on page 15 to identify the code.

 Use the Right Batteries Your transmitter uses AA batteries.
-Use new alkaline batteries (Part # 2914) or rechargeable batteries, such as NiMH (nickel-metal hydride) batteries, in your transmitter.
+Use new alkaline batteries or rechargeable batteries, such as NiMH (nickelmetal hydride) batteries, in your transmitter.
 Make sure rechargeable batteries are fully charged according to the manufacturer's instructions.